-GENERAL INFORMATION: On the Peninsula all vegetables will perform best in a well amended soil.
+On the Peninsula all vegetables will perform best in a well amended soil.
 Clay soils are rich soils but difficult to work with.
-To prepare our clay soils for vegetable gardening, sprinkle gypsum at the rate of 10 pounds per 100 square feet, Master Start at 5 pounds per 250 square feet and 2 to 3 inches of organic amendment such as Gold Rush or Forest Blend over the area to be planted.
-Rototill or dig all of these ingredients into the top 6 to 8 inches of the planting bed.
-If raised beds are being used, they should be filled with Nursery Mix and amended as above every spring or fall.
-Plants in the summer vegetable garden need a minimum of 6 to 8 hours of full sun per day.
+To prepare our clay soils for vegetable gardening, sprinkle gypsum at the rate of one pound per 10 square feet, Master Nursery® Master Start at one pound per 50 square feet and two to three inches of organic amendment such as Master Nursery® Gold Rush or Master Nursery® Black Forest Blend over the area to be planted.
+Rototill or dig all of these ingredients into the top six to eight inches of the planting bed.
+If raised beds are being used, they should be filled with Master Nursery® Gardener’s Gold Potting Soil and amended as above every spring or fall.
+Plants in the summer vegetable garden need a minimum of six to eight hours of full sun per day.

-Unless you expect to plant 20 or more of the same kind of vegetable, it will be more efficient to buy pots of 2 or 4 inch transplants from the nursery rather than packages of seeds.
+Unless you expect to plant 20 or more of the same kind of vegetable, it will be more efficient to buy pots of two to four inch transplants from the Nursery rather than packages of seeds.
 Soil temperature must be 55°F or more before seeds or young plants will start to grow.
 Therefore, unless you can heat the soil (and there are ways), it’s not much use starting your summer vegetable garden before the end of March.

-Sweet Peppers, Chilies, and Eggplants are among those vegetables which take the longest to mature so be patient.
-Both Peppers and Eggplants should be set about two (or more) feet apart.
-Fertilize one and two months after planting with Master Nursery Tomato and Vegetable Fertilizer or Dr. Earth Tomato Vegetable and Herb Fertilizer.
-Soil should be kept moist (not wet); soaker hoses run 4 hours twice a week during the summer are very effective.
+Sweet peppers, chilies, and eggplants are among those vegetables which take the longest to mature so be patient.
+Both peppers and eggplants should be set about two (or more) feet apart.
+Fertilize one and two months after planting with Master Nursery® Tomato and Vegetable Fertilizer or Gardner & Bloome® Tomato, Vegetable & Herb Fertilizer.
+Soil should be kept moist (not wet); soaker hoses run four hours twice a week during the summer are very effective.

 When fruit is harvested, it should be cut with pruning shears so that a small piece of stem remains.

-String beans are either pole beans (6 or more feet tall) or bush beans (2 to 3 feet tall).
+String beans are either pole beans (six or more feet tall) or bush beans (two to three feet tall).
 The bush beans take up less space than the pole beans and produce more quickly, but for a shorter period of time.
 Pole beans produce beans over a three month period, require a support of some kind; net, strings, wire cage or poles.
-The poles can be single or formed into a 3 or 4 sided teepee.
+The poles can be a single pole or can be formed into one, three to four sided teepee.
 There are more varieties of pole beans than bush beans.
 When the pole beans start producing beans, they need to be picked every other day.

 Pole beans grow best from seeds.
 If they are grown against a net, plant the seeds 12 inches apart alternately on both sides of the net.
-If against a fence or on one side of a net, plant the seeds 6 inches apart.
-However the seeds are located, drop 2 or 3 seeds in each hole about one and one- half inches deep.
+If against a fence or on one side of a net, plant the seeds six inches apart.
+However the seeds are located, drop two to three seeds in each hole about one and one- half inches deep.

-Bush beans can be planted from transplants, 2 to 3 feet apart.
+Bush beans can be planted from transplants, two to three feet apart.

 Beans must be kept uniformly moist.
-During the warm weather of summer, irrigation twice a week for 3 to 4 hours with a soaker hose will be sufficient.
-Fertilize as with Peppers and Eggplant.
+During the warm weather of summer, irrigation twice a week for four to five hours with a soaker hose will be sufficient.
+Fertilize as with peppers and eggplants.

 Later, white flies are a nuisance.
-They can be controlled with sticky traps and a horticultural soap or pyrethrum spray.
+They can be controlled with sticky traps plus a horticultural soap, or horticultural oil.

-Beets, Carrots, Parsnips, Turnips and Rutabagas can be planted from seed after Memorial Day and are also discussed in the Winter Vegetable Care Guide.
+Beets, carrots, parsnips, turnips and rutabagas can be planted from seed after the end of March and are also discussed in the Winter Vegetable Care Guide.

 Tomatoes, Potatoes, Onions and Garlic

-See the individual Information Sheets for each of these vegetables.
+See the individual Care Guide for each of these vegetables.